Motion Graphics

 Motion graphics in action

-Moviegoers encountered the earliest forays into motion graphics in the 1950s, when film studios employed graphic designers to create moving title sequences to set the tone for a movie.
-These designers complemented the mood and attitude of the film with the illustrations, pacing, sounds, colors, and fonts they chose for their title sequences.
+Moviegoers encountered the earliest forays into animated motion graphics in the 1950s when film studios employed graphic designers to create moving title sequences to set the tone for a movie.
+These designers reflected the mood and attitude of the film with the illustrations, pacing, sounds, colors, and fonts they chose for their title sequences.
+In the intervening decades, motion graphics has grown by leaps and bounds, not only in popularity among visual media industries but also in terms of technology.

 Regardless of the industry or the visual medium, anyone who wants to outline a group of factual points or concepts could benefit from the simple but powerful communication of motion graphics.
 As an alternative to full-blown animation that usually tells a narrative story, motion graphics are usually easier and less expensive to produce.